sourcegraph/handbook/content/departments/ce/cte.md

 Unlike CEs, CTEs are not aligned to specific customers.
 Work is focused across the Enterprise customer base.

+CTEs are focused on enabling the CEs around customer training, not role-related ("how to be a CE") enablement.
+The CTE team is not an internal enablement team.
+Internal enablement and skill-building around the core CE function continues to be owned by CE managers.

 ### How we work with other teams

 The team can be reached using the `@cte` alias or the [`#customer-training` channel](https://sourcegraph.slack.com/archives/C03EAECEMUZ).
 The team is also in the [`#ce channel`](https://sourcegraph.slack.com/archives/CU93UDUBV), however, the [`#ce channel`](https://sourcegraph.slack.com/archives/CU93UDUBV) is more focused on the actual Customer Engineers, not the CTE sub-team.